libishm/moveit1_ur/README.md

 ### Build Image

-Using convenience shell script (must be run from root of repo)
+The following should be run from the root of repo

+Using convenience shell script

 ```shell
 .docker/build_image.sh
 ```

-Or (must be run from root of repo)
+Or

 ```shell
 docker build --pull --rm -f ./.docker/Dockerfile  -t moveit1_ur:latest